borjapazr/adventjs-solutions/2022/challenge-13/README.md

 We also have the changes that have been made in an array of arrays.
 Each internal array contains **two elements**: the **id** of the modified file and the **timestamp** of the modification.

-You have to create a program that returns an array with the **id^^ of the files that we would have to make backup because they have been modified since the last backup and **sorted in ascending order\*\*.
+You have to create a program that returns an array with the **id** of the files that we would have to make backup because they have been modified since the last backup and **sorted in ascending order**.
 Example:

 ```javascript
 const lastBackup = 1546300800;